iSaran/notetaking/README.md

 reports in markdown, in order to  have them in plain text, which is more readable from latex, and is cross-platform.
-Markdown and using of pandoc for producing pdf, docx, latex, html files etc is a great choice for plain text (there are limitations for more sofisticated texts).
+Markdown and using of pandoc for producing pdf, docx, latex, html files etc is a great choice for plain text (there are limitations for more sophisticated texts).

 So, this is the script I wrote in order to compile multiple `md` files at once and choosing between latex templates.